-The State University of New York at Old Westbury acknowledges that fraternities and sororities can have a positive impact on the educational and social experiences of members and others in the campus community.
-For this to happen, there must be consistency between the College goals and those of individual chapters.
+The State University of New York at Old Westbury acknowledges that fraternities and sororities can positively impact the educational and social experiences of students in the campus community.
+For this to happen, there must be consistency between the university's goals and those of the individual chapters.

-This handbook provides a mechanism for encouraging consonance of goals and describes the relationship between fraternities and sororities and the College.
+This handbook provides a mechanism for encouraging consonance of goals and describes the relationship between fraternities and sororities and the university.

-The College has a tradition of encouraging individual development through self-government by student groups.
-Fraternities and sororities recognized by the College will be expected to create and maintain a governance system, which fosters individual and group growth and responsibility.
+The university has a tradition of encouraging individual development through self-government by student groups.
+Fraternities and sororities recognized by the university will be expected to create and maintain a governance system, which fosters individual and group growth and responsibility.

-The Fraternity/Sorority Community at SUNY Old Westbury is dedicated to the ideals of scholarship, leadership development, community service/philanthropy, and lifelong brotherhood/sisterhood.
+The Fraternity and Sorority Life Community at SUNY Old Westbury is dedicated to the ideals of scholarship, leadership development, community service/philanthropy, and lifelong brotherhood/sisterhood.